Optical Power Meter Kits

 Thorlabs provides two options for requesting a calibration:

 1. Complete the Returns Material Authorization (RMA) form.
 When completing the RMA form, please enter your name, contact information, the Part #, and the Serial # of each item being returned for calibration; in the Reason for Return field, select "I would like an item to be calibrated."
-All other fields are optional.
+In the Further Details field, please indicate "Manufacturer Calibration" or the desired calibration part number below in order to differentiate from the ISO17025 accredited calibration option.
 Once the form has been submitted, a member of our RMA team will reach out to provide an RMA Number, return instructions, and to verify billing and payment information.

 2. Select the appropriate Item # below, enter the Part # and Serial # of the item that requires recalibration, and then Add to Cart.
 If you would like to calibrate one or more sensors with your console, repeat this process for the appropriate sensor recalibration service above, entering the console Item # and Serial #.
 A member of our RMA team will reach out to coordinate return of the item(s) for calibration.
 Note that each console calibration Item # represents the cost of calibrating a console alone; if requesting a single-channel console calibration with a sensor calibration, the appropriate discount will be applied when your request is processed.
 Should you have other items in your cart, note that the calibration request will be split off from your order for RMA processing.